Get $399 worth of free accessories with every mattress purchase.

 Overall, the quality of materials used and the construction of the mattress directly affect how long it provides even, consistent support for sleepers.
 Both Nectar and Tempur-Pedic use premium materials for above-average durability.

-The Nectar product line includes two foam mattresses, the original Nectar mattress and the Nectar Lush.
+The Nectar product line includes three foam mattresses.
 The mixed foam construction of each mattress offers pressure relief and top-notch motion isolation.

-The Nectar mattress is an 11-inch foam mattress with four layers.
+The Nectar mattress is an 12-inch foam mattress with four layers.
 The mattress has a medium firm feel, with a 6 out of 10 rating on the firmness scale.

-The Nectar Lush is a 12-inch luxury foam mattress.
-The medium (5) firmness allows for deep contouring.
-This lets sleepers sink into the Nectar Lush for pressure relief.
+The Nectar Lush is a 13-inch luxury foam mattress.
+The medium firm (6) feel allows for even yet moderate contouring.

 Tempur-Pedic uses a proprietary viscoelastic memory foam in its mattresses.
 The original TEMPUR material is more durable than generic memory foam, giving the Tempur-Pedic mattresses a longer lifespan than most foam mattresses.
 Due to its high density, this material responds slowly to pressure, conforming exceptionall close to the sleepers body and providing a significant ‘cradling’ feeling.